quangvo09/platform-announcement/README.md

 This tool helps we monitor announcements from multiple platform APIs and send notification to Telegram group

-So that we can update new APIs, new changes to make right decision
+So that we can discover new APIs, new changes to make decisions

 # Technical